19. What Worked for Me

 2) Experimentation: I believed I could learn from my experience, gradually becoming more skillful in managing my illness.
 I assumed that this approach would require discipline and patience, and that some of my experiments would fail.
 But I felt confident that I could improve my skills over time and that, in any case, there was no better alternative.

-3) Pacing: Recognizing that CFS had imposed severe limits on me and that how I lived my life could make my symptoms better or worse, I came to believe that defining my limits in detail and living consistently within them offered the best chance of improvement.
+3) Pacing: Recognizing that CFS had imposed severe limits on me and that how I lived my life could make my symptoms better or worse, I came to believe that defining my limits in detail and living consistently within them offered the best chance for improvement.
 This meant finding a sustainable level of activity and making appropriate use of rest on a daily basis.
 Pacing was the heart of my recovery program, providing a path to escape push and crash, and thereby avoid the always-out-of-proportion intensification of symptoms called Post-Exertional Malaise.

 4) Controlling Stress: Because my illness both increased the stress in my life and magnified the effects of stress, I made managing stress a major focus.
 I used relaxation and other techniques to reduce stress and also learned how to control stress by avoiding stressful situations.
 Managing stress was the second most important part of my recovery program.

-5) Addressing Emotions and Relationships: I acknowledged the powerful feelings triggered by being ill and adopt strategies to combat them.
+5) Addressing Emotions and Relationships: I acknowledged the powerful feelings triggered by being ill and adopted strategies to combat them.
 Also, I found that support, especially the support offered by fellow patients, was crucial to living well with CFS.

 6) Building a New Life: Another central challenge was coming to terms with loss, finding a way to bring new meaning to my life when so much had been taken away.
 After much struggle, I decided that while I was unlikely to restore my old life, I could build a new one in its place.
 Creating and leading the self-help program was a central part of my response.